Alab-NII/onecommon/README.md

 python transform_to_txt.py --normalize --success_only
 ```

-Finally, you can train and test models with various configurations, e.g.
+In the `experiments` directory, you can train and test models with various configurations, e.g.

 ```
 python train.py \